 Roasted Strawberry Rhubarb Jam

-6 cups cut up Strawberries
+6 cups cut-up Strawberries

-2 cups cut up Rhubarb
+2 cups cut-up Rhubarb

 2 cups sugar

 First I cut up two cups of rhubarb and added it to a non-reactive bowl.
-I then added in 3 cups of cut up strawberries.
-To that I added 2 cups of sugar and gave it a stir.
-Then I added in the juice from the lemon and the spent halves of the lemon.
+I then added 3 cups of cut up strawberries.
+To that, I added 2 cups of sugar and gave it a stir.
+Then I added the juice from the lemon and the spent halves of the lemon.
 I covered the bowl with the sugar fruit mixture and let it sit in the refrigerator overnight.

-The next day I roasted another 3 cups of diced strawberries on 300 degrees for two hours.
+The next day I roasted another 3 cups of diced strawberries at 300 degrees for two hours.
 You want them darkened but not black. ( sorry I forgot to take a picture of this step) Add the roasted strawberries and any juices released to the rhubarb-strawberry mixture from the refrigerator.

 Simmer in a large saucepan until you reach the gel point.
 To reach the gel point it will take anywhere from 20-40 minutes.
 The color of the fruit mixture will darken as it thickens up.
 You can test the gel by placing a small amount of the jam on a plate you have chilled in the freezer.
 Put a dab of jam on the chilled plate.
 Place the plate with the jam into the freezer again for a minute or two and then check to see if it is thick enough.
 If the jam is not thick enough cook a little longer and re-test.